MaximTerleev/Jigsaw-Puzzle-AI/README.md

 Hi!

-This is a rep for Towards-Data-Science publication "Jigsaw Puzzle AI from A to Z".
+This is a rep for TDS publication: https://towardsdatascience.com/jigsaw-puzzle-ai-from-a-to-z-b4bdb53d8686

 Its goal is to let you walk the route described in the paper by yourself.